Dashron/Roads/README.md

 #### Resource Method

 Each ```method : function``` pair of the methods field describes how the API server will respond to an HTTP request.
 The function is called a "resource method".
-Resource methods must return a promise.

-If a method could not be located for the provided URL and method, the API will throw an HttpError.
-The error's message will contain all of the valid methods, and the status code will be 405.
+If a resource could not be located for the provided URL, the API will throw an [HttpError](#roadshttperror) with a 404 status code.
+If a resource was located for the provided URL, but the resource did not have the appropriate [resource method](#resource-method) for the requested HTTP method, the API will throw an [HttpError](#roadshttperror) with a 405 status code.

-Each resource method has access to the request context through ```this```.
+Each resource method has access to a request context through ```this```.
 Each ```this``` will be unique to the request, and will persist from the requestHandler into the actual request.
-Feel free to add any methods you want to this context, one is already provided.
-The request method of API.request can be called directly from within your resource method by calling ```this.request```.
-This request will receive it's own unique context, because I have not spent the time to make it work otherwise.
-If you think it would be useful to persist a single context through sub-requests let me know!
+The context is pre-loaded with a request method, which is an alias for [API.request](#apirequeststring-method-string-url-dynamic-body-object-headers).
+You may add any additional methods or properties to the context.

     var api = new API(new Resource({
         methods : {
             GET : function (url, body, headers) {
-                return this.request('GET', this.uri);
+                // true
+                console.log(this.uri === '/me');
             }
         }
     }));